Wolvarun9295/Spark-Elasticsearch-5MilData/README.md

 ```
 es = Elasticsearch([{'host': 'localhost', 'port': 9200}])
 ```
-6. While performing the tasks with elasticsearch, when performing aggregation operations on strings, we need to use ".keyword" after the string columns that need to be used.
+6. During the tasks with elasticsearch, when performing aggregation operations on strings, we need to use "**.keyword**" after the string columns that need to be used since string columns aren't allowed to be iterated by default.
-7. And after the tasks have been successfully performed, close the connection to Elasticsearch and stop the SparkSession
+7. And after the tasks have been successfully performed, **close the connection to Elasticsearch and stop the SparkSession**.
 ```
 es.transport.close()
 spark.stop()